Diploma of Business Information Systems (DipBIS)

 - enhance your academic and study skills;

 - Develop a good understanding of real life business and information management challenges.

 - familiarise yourself with the extent of studies needed to develop your career in this field.

-Students completing the Diploma of Business Information Systems can either gain entry-level employment with a multitude of employer organisations or obtain credit to complete the Bachelor of Business Information Systems and subsequently, the Master of Business Management or the Master of Business Administration at APIC, or the Master of Business and Project Management at APIC.
+Students completing the Diploma of Business Information Systems can either gain entry-level employment with a multitude of employer organisations or obtain credit to complete the Bachelor of Business Information Systems and subsequently, the Master of Business and Project Management at APIC.
 Alternatively, graduates can seek entry with credit into a range of bachelor degree programs in a multitude of courses and programs in business information systems and allied disciplines.
 In short, completion of the Diploma of Business Information Systems can open up multiple opportunities to young graduates.

 All formal award courses offered by APIC, including the Diploma of Business Information Systems, are accredited by the Tertiary Education Quality and Standards Agency and included in the National Register of Higher Education Institutions and Courses.